richardcanik/point-cloud-registration/point-cloud-registration/registration/include/thread_pool/README.md

 1. Create a new `timer` object.
 2. Immediately before you execute the computation that you want to time, call the `start()` member function.
-3. Immediately after the computation ends, call the `stop()` member function.
+3. Immediately after the computation ends, call the `aligned()` member function.
 4. Use the member function `ms()` to obtain the elapsed time for the computation in milliseconds.

 For example: